arjankuijpers/SpotifyRemote/README.md

 ## Tips

-**Can it also start Spotify from Visual Studio?**
+**Can it start Spotify from Visual Studio?**
-It will when you click a command and Spotify is not running.
+It will, when you click a command and Spotify is not running.

 ## Frequent Asked Questions
 **Does it work on Visual Studio 2017?**